 Consultation hour: Mo, 11 - 12 and by appointment

-Engineering of Socio-Technical Systems - Master's Programme
+Engineering of Socio-Technical Systems - General Information

 The English-language Master's degree programme Engineering of Socio-Technical Systems (EngSTS) is a specialized academic curriculum.
 To be admitted to this programme, students must have completed a Bachelor’s degree in Computing Science or Psychology (with a technical specialization) or in one of the previously mentioned subjects which are closely linked to the Master’s programme.
 The courses take an interdisciplinary approach to the development of safety-critical, computer-based interactive systems, and particularly focus on the interaction between humans and technology.
 They combine content from neuroscience with methods used by engineers to develop information systems.
 This Master’s degree programme offers students a unique opportunity to follow an intricate mix of Computing Science and Psychology courses, especially cognitive and perception psychology.